allegro/allegro.tech/_posts/2018-05-22-Static-linking-vs-dyld3.md

 [Dyld sources](https://opensource.apple.com/source/dyld/) contain
 `dyld_closure_util` – a&nbsp;tool that can be used to create and dump dyld closures.
-It looks like Apple open source can rarely be compiled on non-internal Apple system, because it has a&nbsp;lot of Apple private dependencies (e.g. `Bom/Bom.h` and more...).
+It looks like Apple open source can rarely be compiled on non-Apple-internal system, because it has a&nbsp;lot of Apple private dependencies (e.g. `Bom/Bom.h` and more...).
 I&nbsp;was lucky – `dyld_closure_util` could be compiled with just a&nbsp;couple of simple modifications.